the-turing-way/the-turing-way/book/website/collaboration/research-infrastructure-roles/data-steward/data-steward-casestudy.md

 ## Embedding of the role
 At TU Delft we have a large team of Data Stewards, one per faculty, and a Data Stewardship Coordinator.
-This team meets once a week to discuss on anything data related.
+This team meets once a week to discuss anything data related.
 It is very beneficial to be part of a team so that I can ask questions when I don’t know the answer myself, or to be able to work together on training sessions or working groups.

 ## Changing of the role
-The data steward role has changed since I started in 2018.
+The Data Steward role has changed since I started in 2018.
 First it was very much focused on data requests and it involved setting up the Research Data Management policy of the Faculty (based on the TU Delft policy).
 Together with the Data Steward of another faculty, I reached out to every department to gather feedback on the policy.
 This process took almost a year, but ensured that the awareness of the policy increased and more importantly: the policy is practically relevant and provides guidelines that researchers appreciated.